-To view your sales and revenue figures, go to My Lulu > My Revenue.
+To view your sales and revenue figures, go to My Projects > My Revenue.
 From this page you can view an estimate of your revenue for a selected date range.
-To view your upcoming payments, go to My Lulu > Payments.
+To view your upcoming payments, go to My Projects > Payments.

 The payment creators receive is calculated based on the officially posted currency conversion rates on your "payday" – not the day on which the title sold.

 The displayed revenues are estimates based on retail sales and the creator revenues associated with each work.
 However, since all works are offered in all country stores, the exact amount paid to the author may vary slightly from the displayed, estimated revenue total.
 This is due to daily fluctuations in international currency conversion rates.

 Have you entered your Payment Contact information?
 We need this information before we can begin paying you.
 To enter this information, go to My Projects > My Revenue (in the left hand column) > Payment Contacts.
 Click the Add New Payee button to enter your preferred payment method, tax information, and payment address.

 For more information, go to completing your payment information.

 If you choose to receive your payments by PayPal and your revenue exceeds the minimum $5 threshold, you will receive monthly payments directly into your PayPal account.
 Payments are disbursed in the month following the sales period.

 For example, you will receive payment on or before the last day of February for revenue earned in January.
 PayPal payments are made in the following currencies: US / Canadian / Australian Dollars, Euros, British Pounds, and Swiss Francs.